 If you go over the opening chapters and look at what each party is saying to the other from only one perspective at a time, it's more understandable as to why said poor communication turned out so disastrously.
 As Fate said, "It doesn't matter what is true, but what the person believes to be true."

-Possibly justified – Jupiter is the only one of the Inners with any kind of formal martial arts training, and the average TSAB mook is a Squishy Wizard due to the TSAB putting more focus on magical combat than hand-to-hand.
-When Makoto trains with Zafira, who is extremely skilled, she gets her ass kicked several times before she manages to win even a single spar.
+For instance, Jupiter is said to have knocked out two TSAB Mooks with her bare hands; Jupiter is the only one of the Inners with any kind of formal martial arts training, and the average TSAB mook is a Squishy Wizard due to the TSAB putting more focus on magical combat than hand-to-hand.
+When Makoto trains with Zafira, who is extremely skilled, she gets her ass kicked several times before she wins a spar.

-Makes more sense when you remember that while the TSAB considers the Senshi A-class in raw power, as far as they're concerned the Senshi are practically untrained.
-That is to say, they have a lot of power, but no idea how to really use it
+Word of God says the Senshi are badasses for holding off the Dark Kingdom for a year by themselves and their power levels are roughly equivalent to A-rank mages by the Bureau's reckoning, which is a significant boost over their usual performance.
+However the TSAB considers the Senshi A-class in raw power because as far as they're concerned the Senshi are practically untrained.
+That is to say, they have a lot of power, but no idea how to effectively use it so enemies that A-rank mages stomp on are trouble for them.

 Prophecy Twist: Nephrite foretells that the Moon Princess will come to harm at the wedding ceremony.
 Beryl takes that to mean that the Moon Princess will die, and has Jadeite attack the wedding.
 Nanoha injures herself further after using a Divine Buster on Jadeite, but survives.

-Screw Destiny: In regards to Nanoha/Mamoru vs Nanoha/Fate subplot.
-Word Of God says that Nanoha/Mamoru is not set in stone just because of the Reincarnation Romance angle, and the author has noted in proofreading discussion that Mamoru is making a crucial mistake in thinking of Nanoha as "the Princess" and not as "Takamachi Nanoha".
+In regards to Nanoha/Mamoru vs Nanoha/Fate subplot.
+Word of God says that Nanoha/Mamoru is not set in stone just because of the Reincarnation Romance angle, and the author has noted in proofreading discussion that Mamoru is making a crucial mistake in thinking of Nanoha as "the Princess" and not as "Takamachi Nanoha".

 In Sailor Moon, it is implied that because the Earth Prince and Moon Princess were lovers in their previous lives, they are destined to be lovers again in their current ones.
 I don't find that plausible.
 I find the interpretation presented in the Deverry novels by Katherine Kerr to be more likely.
 In those stories, two people with a strong connection to each other (positive or negative) in one life will be inclined to similar feelings if they meet in another life, but they aren't bound to it.
 Reincarnated lovers will be inclined to like each other when they meet, making it easier for them to become lovers again, and reincarnated enemies will be inclined to dislike each other, making it easier for them to find a new reason to fight in the current life, but these are not set in stone.
 Reincarnated enemies can resolve their differences.
 Reincarnated lovers can end up parting ways.
 One's previous lives might influence the person they become, but it doesn't define them absolutely.
 Nanoha is not Princess Serenity.
 Mamoru is not Prince Endymion.